murpholinox/murpholinox.github.io/_posts/2020-10-01-blogproblems.md

 ---
 layout: post
-title: Solving a few problems while setting up a blog with jekyll
+title: How to set up a blog with jekyll?
 published: true
-tag: Blog
+tag: blog
 ---

 ## Instructions

-[Instructions](https://jekyllrb.com/docs/)  to install `jekyll` are listed, but some problems arise.
+[Instructions](https://jekyllrb.com/docs/)  to install `jekyll` are listed.

 1. Install all [prerequisites](https://jekyllrb.com/docs/installation/).

    > For Fedora we have to do `sudo dnf -y install ruby ruby-devel openssl-devel redhat-rpm-config @development-tools`

 2. Install the `jekyll` and `bundler` gems.

    ```bash
    gem install jekyll bundler